jbamford/jbamford.github.io/_posts/2022-07-09-Magic-Miror-Build.markdown

 -Turning the Magic Mirror display vertical

-After rangling with the CSS for a few hours this ended up working for.
+After rangling with the CSS for a few hours this ended up working for me.
 I added this code to the custom.css file
 {% highlight css %}
  body {
 	margin: 10;